Alphatec Holdings, Inc. (ATEC): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2016 Divestiture of International Business Sold international operations and distribution agreements to Globus Medical for $80 million, sharpening focus exclusively on the U.S. spine market.
+2016 Divestiture of International Business Sold international operations to Globus Medical for $80 million, allowing the company to sharpen its focus exclusively on the high-potential U.S. spine market.

 Alphatec Holdings, Inc. (ATEC) Ownership Structure